cyberchitta/llm-context.py/README.md

 - `lc-sel-files`: Select files for full content inclusion
 - `lc-sel-outlines`: Select files for outline inclusion (experimental)
 - `lc-context`: Generate and copy context to clipboard
-  - Use `--with-prompt` flag to include the prompt for LLMs without built-in storage
+  - Use `--with-prompt` flag to include the prompt for chat interfaces without persistent context
 - `lc-read-cliplist`: Read contents for LLM-requested files, and copy to clipboard

 ## Experimental: Handling Larger Repositories